KRMisha/Makefile/README.md

-  clean           Clean build and bin directories (all platforms) compdb          Generate JSON compilation database (compile_commands.json) format          Format source code using clang-format lint            Lint source code using clang-tidy lint-fix        Lint and fix source code using clang-tidy docs            Generate documentation with Doxygen
+  clean           Clean build and bin directories (all platforms) compdb          Generate JSON compilation database (compile_commands.json) format          Format source code using clang-format format-check    Check that source code is formatted using clang-format lint            Lint source code using clang-tidy lint-fix        Lint and fix source code using clang-tidy docs            Generate documentation with Doxygen